Mehdi Taremi: 2015–16

 Taremi missed the first week of the new season due to suspension, but in his first game back on 6 August 2015, he scored in a 2–1 loss to Esteghlal Khuzestan.
 Taremi scored twice in a 2–0 week five win against Foolad.
 This was Persepolis' first win of the season and lifted them out of the relegation spot.
 Taremi's good performances in the month of August earned him the Navad player of the month as voted by fans.
-On 18 December 2015 Taremi scored a brace against Rah Ahan in Persepolis' 2–0 victory.
-He ended the first half of the league as top scorer with 9 goals in 12 games.
+On 18 December 2015, Taremi scored a brace against Rah Ahan in Persepolis' 2–0 victory.
+He ended the first half of the league as top scorer with nine goals in 12 games.

 On 4 April 2016, Taremi scored a brace in a 3–2 victory against Siah Jamegan to keep Persepolis in third place.
-On 12 April 2016 Taremi was in talks to extend his contract to the end of the 2017–18 season.
-But, eventually he decided not to renew his contract.
-On 15 April 2016 Taremi scored a brace in Persepolis' historic 4–2 victory over Esteghlal in the Tehran derby.
-He became the league's top scorer with 16 goals at the end of the season, despite his good performance his team failed to win the title at the last week.
+On 12 April 2016, Taremi was in talks to extend his contract to the end of the 2017–18 season.
+But eventually, he decided not to renew his contract.
+On 15 April 2016, Taremi scored a brace in Persepolis' historic 4–2 victory over Esteghlal in the Tehran derby.
+He became the league's top scorer with 16 goals at the end of the season; despite his good performances, his team failed to win the title at the last week.

 2016–17

 Before the start of the new season, Taremi announced that he would not extend his contract, to join to a European team.
 In July 2016, it was reported that Taremi was linked to Süper Lig team Çaykur Rizespor.
 The move was cancelled after Taremi returned to Iran and signed a two-year contract with Persepolis.
 He played his first match for Persepolis in 1–0 win over Saipa, replaced Omid Alishah in 77th minute.
 He also scored his first goal of the season in week 4 against Saba Qom.
-He scored a brace in 3–1 away win over Sepahan At the end of the season, the club celebrated its 10th Iran Pro League title, and Taremi became top scorer for a second consecutive season with 18 goals.
+He scored a brace in 3–1 away win over Sepahan At the end of the season, the club celebrated its tenth Iran Pro League title, and Taremi became top scorer for a second consecutive season with 18 goals.

 On 8 May 2017, Taremi scored a decisive hat trick against Emirati side Al Wahda in a 4–2 win to help his team qualify for the Round of 16 of the 2017 AFC Champions League.
 After his good performances, Taremi was linked with Dinamo Zagreb.